-Answer: Besides offering a rescued dog a safe and supportive sanctuary while we seek a qualified adoptive home, the foster parent tends to the dog's medical, social, and behavioral needs.
-Specifically, the foster parent:
+Answer: Besides offering a rescued dog a safe and supportive sanctuary while we seek a qualified adoptive home, the foster parent tends to the dog’s medical, social, and behavioral needs, specifically:

-1. Helps transport the dog to get it into fostercare.
+1. Helping transport the dog to get it into foster care.

-3. Promptly takes the dog to a vet for an exam and any medical needs.
+3. Promptly taking the dog to a vet for an exam and any medical needs.
 (Vetting expenses are reimbursed by the organization.)

-keeping the dog clean and in good physical condition, and ensuring the dog's safety at all times. *reimbursable
+5. Handling day-to-day care, including feeding a proper quantity of good quality dog food*, administering monthly heartworm preventative*, administering flea preventative* during flea season, keeping the dog clean and in good physical condition, and ensuring the dog’s safety at all times. *all reimbursable

-6. Provides basic socialization and training, according to the dog's needs, to help the dog become a highly desirable, adoptable pet.
+6. Providing basic socialization and training to help the dog become a highly desirable, adoptable pet.

-7. Submits a profile (descriptive bio and photos) for listing on our websites, and periodically updates the profile.
+7. Submitting a profile (descriptive bio and photos) for our websites, and periodically updating the profile.

-8. Assists the Adoption Department in the adoption process by quickly responding to correspondence about the dog, providing feedback about potential adopters, and helping get the dog to its new home upon adoption.
+8. Assisting in the adoption process by quickly responding to correspondence about the dog when notified by the Adoption Department, providing feedback about potential adopters, and helping the dog get to its new home upon adoption.

-9. Participates regularly in our New Rattitude volunteer network (Yahoo group).
+9. Participating regularly in our New Rattitude member network (Facebook group).